leinonen/go-lisp/README.md

 - `(env)` - Show all variables and functions in the current environment
 - `(modules)` - Show all loaded modules and their exported symbols
 - `(builtins)` - Show all available built-in functions and special forms
+- `(builtins func-name)` - Get detailed help for a specific built-in function

 ### Advanced Function Features
 - **First-class functions**: Functions can be stored in variables, passed as arguments, and returned from other functions